 The Dr. Nuala McGann Drescher Affirmative Action/Diversity Leave Program enhances employment opportunities for UUP represented employees who are preparing for permanent or continuing appointments, with preference given to minorities, women, employees with disabilities, or an employee with military status.
 The types of support available include: payment of employee’s regular salary by the campus; salary for a replacement, and other related expenses for research or study with a justification.

-Applications for leaves for the fall semester 2019 must be submitted to the Joint Labor Management Committee (see guidelines) by April 15, 2019.
-Such applications must be accompanied by various documents, including letters of endorsement from the campus (your respective Provost, Vice President, CIO or CDO) and the Dean (for academic employees).
+Applications for leaves for the fall semester 20XX must be submitted to the Joint Labor Management Committee (see guidelines) by April 15, 20XX.
+Such applications must be accompanied by various documents, including letters of endorsement from the campus (your respective Provost/Vice President) and the Dean (for academic employees).
 Such endorsement must indicate the campus’s financial contribution of a minimum of 40% of the cost of salary for a replacement for the duration of the leave and a minimum of 40% of the total project or activity expenses.

 To allow time for securing the required documentation, Buffalo State applicants should follow these procedures: